Wandawang11/Data-Viz-Ideas/README.md

 # This repo is to store ideas and to-dos for 2018

-1. Moving globe in R
+1. Create moving globe in R
+2. Build a shiny app
+3. Create an interactive bar chart in d3.js